Skip to content

 For console applications, PHP CLI is used instead of PHP CGI.

-If your PHP website requires extensions, you should first configure them in the PHP Extensions page.
+If your PHP application requires extensions, you should first configure them on the PHP Extensions page.

 Tip

-ExeOutput for PHP can embed PHP extensions into the EXE file so you don't have to deploy them manually.
+ExeOutput for PHP can embed PHP extensions directly into the EXE file, eliminating the need for manual deployment.

-ExeOutput for PHP uses virtualization: all PHP files are stored in memory (optionally encoded to avoid memory dumps)and the PHP runtime is led to believe that they are located on the hard disk.
+ExeOutput for PHP employs virtualization: all PHP files are stored in memory (optionally encoded to prevent memory dumps), while the PHP runtime is made to believe that they are located on the hard disk.

-Basically, your PHP app will use a "Data" subfolder where it will place its PHP files.
-By default, this "Data" virtual subfolder is placed in the folder where the EXE is located.
-If the path to your EXE file is e:\my folder\myprogram.exe, the path to the "Data" subfolder will be e:\my folder\data.
-You can even choose the virtual folder yourself and provide one that does not exist!
+Essentially, your PHP application will use a "Data" subfolder to store its PHP files.
+By default, this "Data" virtual subfolder is located in the same directory as the EXE file.
+For example, if your EXE file is located at e:\my folder\myprogram.exe, the path to the "Data" subfolder will be e:\my folder\data.
+You can even specify a custom virtual folder that does not physically exist on the disk!

-It is even possible to place real files into this "Data" subfolder.
-For instance, if you decide to keep some files outside your EXE (they are named External Files), your PHP app can still recognize them.
+You can also place actual files into this "Data" subfolder.
+For instance, if you choose to keep some files outside your EXE (referred to as External Files), your PHP application can still access them.

-If the EXE is also placed in a folder that can be written to (such as My Documents or the local user's AppData folder), you can also write files to that "Data" subfolder.
+If the EXE is located in a writable directory (such as My Documents or the local user's AppData folder), you can write files to the "Data" subfolder.

-To get the path to that "Data" subfolder, just use $_SERVER['DOCUMENT_ROOT'].
+To retrieve the path to the "Data" subfolder, simply use $_SERVER['DOCUMENT_ROOT'].

-For instance, to read a file into the "Data" subfolder, you can use this:
+For example, to read a file in the "Data" subfolder, you can use the following code:

 <?php